mrfito/WildTech-Visioneers/README.md

   - Publish to iNaturalist
   - Train model
   - Publish
- - Security: Protecting the data, including species occurrences and user information, is paramount.
-Robust security measures, both in terms of data transfer and on-device processing, are essential to prevent unauthorized access, data breaches, and ensure the ethical handling of wildlife observation data.
+ - Security: To protect the data and prevent unauthorized access

 ## Identify Components
 - User